-Earlier this month leading mobile payments solutions developer Cellum announced that it is progressing on a project to fuse optical recognition technologies with the latest in secure payment standards, in an experimental project co-financed by the European Union.
+Earlier this month, leading mobile transaction solutions provider Cellum announced that it was making progress on a project to fuse optical recognition technologies with the latest in secure payment standards, in an experimental project co-financed by the European Union.

 According to Cellum Director of Strategy Balázs Inotay, Cellum is focusing on both the formidable challenges of OR itself as well as how it can be applied in the commercial context.
 This means not only empowering consumers to “point and buy” but to integrate loyalty programs and other features into the OR experience.

 “Though there is still a long road ahead, our aim is clearly to take full advantage of the possibilities offered by smartphones,” Inotay says.